ready-1/NetCtrl/cline_docs/activeContext.md

 8. **RBAC implementation**: Added proper permission checks for all endpoints.
 9. **API documentation**: Created comprehensive documentation with curl examples.
 10. **Test coverage**: Added comprehensive test suite for the API.
+11. **Async fixture handling**: Fixed issues with async/await patterns in test fixtures.
+12. **Test isolation**: Ensured each test runs with a clean state for reliable results.

 ## API Endpoints